syumai/go-hyperscript/README.md

 # go-hyperscript

-[WIP]

-* hyperscript implementation in golang.
+* Simple hyperscript like scripts implemented in golang.
-* Write HTML using function.
+* Write HTML using golang function.

 ## Usage

+### Render to HTML using wasm

 ```go
 func main() {